Chris Fox is a technology presenter and journalist with more than 12 years of broadcasting experience.

-You will see him on BBC News reporting live from the red carpet at the Bafta video games awards, answering viewers' cyber-security questions, and going hands-on with the latest gadgets for the BBC's flagship tech show Click.
+You may have seen him on TV reporting live from the BAFTA video games awards, answering viewers' cyber-security questions or going hands-on with the latest gadgets on the BBC's tech show Click.

 To get in touch email